 Treatment Demonstrations

-In this first video, Dr. Abelson demonstrates treating structures that are often involved in Tailor's Bunion.
+In this video, Dr. Abelson demonstrates treating structures that are often involved in Tailor's Bunion.
 Treatment starts at Time Stamp 00:33.

 Treatment Frequency Recommendations